-Divisions with two pools
+Divisions with two pools of five or more teams

 1st placed team (POOL A) vs 1st placed team (POOL B) go through to the Grand Final.

 The minimum number of games a player must play to be eligible to play in a finals match is 50% (in most situations this will be a minimum of 2 games).